Our Executive Leadership Team

 Julie Read has led the Serious Fraud Office since October 2013.

-Julie is a lawyer with nearly 30 years of experience in senior executive and chief executive roles in both the Australian and New Zealand public sector.
+Ms Read is a lawyer with nearly 30 years of experience in senior executive and chief executive roles in both the Australian and New Zealand public sector.
 She is an expert in the fields of corporate and financial law and corruption and integrity law including criminal, regulatory and administrative litigation and public international law.

-Paul O'Neil - General Counsel
+Paul O'Neil - DCE Operations and General Counsel

 Paul O'Neil joined the SFO as General Counsel in December 2016.
 Prior to this appointment, Mr O'Neil was the Head of Enforcement at the Financial Markets Authority responsible for overseeing conduct of the FMA's civil and criminal proceedings.
 As part of this role, Mr O'Neil also represented the FMA on the International Organisation of Securities Commission's Cooperation and Enforcement and Screening Group Committees.

 Mr O'Neil has worked in private practice as a litigator at law firms in both New Zealand and London across a wide range of practice areas, including regulatory investigations and proceedings, energy, construction and telecommunications.
 He holds an LLB (Hons) from the University of Auckland.